waigel/gopass-operator/README.md

 # gopass-operator
 Gopass Operator provides the ability to integrate Kubernetes Secrets with your gopass store.

-This operator creates a Kubernetes Secret for a gopass itemPath in the gopass store.
+This operator creates a Kubernetes Secret for a itemPath in the gopass store.
 Operator will watch for changes in the gopass store and update the Kubernetes Secret accordingly.